If an individual is made bankrupt, it is not necessarily the case that their house will be sold from under them.

 Is a bankrupt’s house protected from bankruptcy?

-Under the Bankruptcy Act, a bankrupt’s home is not a protected asset.
-Upon an individual becoming bankrupt the property immediately vests in the trustee.
+Under the Bankruptcy Act 1966 (Cth) (Act), a bankrupt’s home is not a protected asset.
+Upon an individual becoming bankrupt, the bankrupt’s property immediately vests in the trustee.

 The trustee is required to realise any equity in the property after payment of the mortgage and selling costs.